PlaneShift (video game): Development

 The PlaneShift project is developed under guidance of Atomic Blue, a Texas-based non-profit organization.
 The PlaneShift development team is organised in several departments with corresponding leaders.

 PlaneShift has been open to players for free since its first public release.
 The server side engine code and the client code is written from scratch by the PlaneShift team, while the 3D rendering features are based on the Crystal Space 3D engine.
-Since the Crystal Space engine is no longer supported, the whole game content is currently being moved to Unreal Engine.
-On 6 February 2023 the final move of player characters to the Unreal Engine version 0.7.30 took place.
-The move was announced on the Discord server only.
-The website will be updated soon.
+In 2018 support for the Crystal Space engine was discontinued, so the decision was taken to move the whole game content to Unreal Engine 4.

+On February 9, 2023, the migration was completed.

+All player accounts were transferred.
+It is no longer possible to play the Crystal Space version (also called "PlaneShift Legacy"), and newly created characters start in the tutorial of the Unreal Version.

+Throughout the migration process the main developer Luca Pancallo did live streams on YouTube and Twitch.
+The streams continue now that the migration is complete.
+There are more than 1,000 streams so far.
+"We still keep an open development concept, and most of our developments are done live on Twitch and Youtube."

 The servers and the internet connection for the game are donated by sponsors.

-The game uses two different licenses: the engine is released under the GNU General Public License v2, and the content is released under a proprietary license.
+Prior to the transition to Unreal Engine the game used two different licenses: the engine was released under the GNU General Public License v2, and the content was released under a proprietary license.
 The artwork, ruleset, dialog, and other non-engine content of PlaneShift are proprietary and licensed under a custom license: the PlaneShift Content License (PCL).
 The PCL prevents modifications, redistributions, and assigns the copyright of accepted contributions to Atomic Blue.
 This license also forbids using the content for profit or for unofficial hosting.

+After the transition there are two versions of PlaneShift: PlaneShift Legacy and PlaneShift Unreal.

+PlaneShift Unreal is the new and current version made with Unreal Engine 5.
+This version is currently not open source.

 The original game idea came from Luca Pancallo in 1994, who released a 2D version in 1996.
 The development of this game ended 1998 as no commercial support or publisher could be found.
 In 2000 the development was restarted aiming for a 3D version with an international team of developers.
 The first major version (0.1) released on May 2, 2002, was codenamed "Atomic Blue".
 Four different public versions of the game have come out since then, with additional functionality.
-PlaneShift is currently in the alpha stage of development at version 0.6.3, codenamed "Azure Spirit".
-The current version "Azure Spirit" was released on April 7, 2014.
+PlaneShift is currently in the alpha stage of development at version 0.7.45.